DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

 Conda manages dependencies and 3rd-party libraries to create a build environment (conda env) for ISIS.
 The cmake build system expects an active [conda env](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment) containing these dependencies, which are listed in the [environment.yml](https://github.com/DOI-USGS/ISIS3/blob/dev/environment.yml).

-To create and activate you conda env, run these commands in the ISIS3 directory.
+To create and activate a conda env, run these commands in the ISIS3 directory.

 ```sh
 # Create